 How to participate

-Participation will be free of charge for registered CIRSE 2024 delegates, but places are limited and will be allocated on a first-come, first-served basis.
+Participation will be free of charge for registered CIRSE 2025 delegates, but places are limited and will be allocated on a first-come, first-served basis.
+Onsite registration starts 30 minutes before each individual session.
 As these sessions offer practical medical training, participation is for qualified medical professionals only.

 A closer look at closure devices